Pecamo/Maquereau/README.md

 - Run the server on your desktop using `node app.js`.
 The IP address of your desktop is displayed.
 - With your smartphone or another device, navigate to the displayed addres at the port `:3000`.
-- Use the buttons on your smartphone's screen !
+- Use the buttons on your smartphone's screen!
 The server detects your active application, and the smartphone displays relevant buttons for that application.

 ## Compatibility

 ### Server

-The server can run on the following systems :
+The server can run on the following systems:

 - Windows 10
 - Linux, using pretty much any X server